GLOBAL MARKETS-Oil, gold prices retreat as worries abate over larger Mideast conflict

 "The impact on global risk assets will probably moderate from here as we are likely past the worst part of the crisis," Vail said in an e-mail.
 "Neither side wants a war."

-Investors are betting on a de-escalation in Middle East tensions and the United States and Iran to revert to a tit-for-tat relationship, said Sebastien Galy, senior macro strategist at Nordea Asset Management in Luxembourg.
+Investors are betting on a de-escalation in Middle East tensions, said Sebastien Galy, senior macro strategist at Nordea Asset Management in Luxembourg.

+MSCI's broad gauge of stocks across the globe .MIWD00000PUS gained 0.21%, while bourses in Paris, Frankfurt and Milan rebounded.

 The U.S. Energy Information Administration (EIA) said crude inventories rose by 1.2 million barrels during the week ended Jan.
 3. EIA/S Analysts had expected a decline.

-U.S. Treasury yields were little changed, retracing an overnight drop as investor concerns eased about a U.S.-Iran conflict.

-Overnight, yields on the 10-year U.S. Treasury note US10YT=RR dropped to 1.705%, its lowest in more than a month, as worried investors bought U.S. government debt in a safe-haven move after Iranian forces fired missiles at military bases housing American troops in Iraq.
+U.S. Treasury yields rose after yields on the 10-year U.S. Treasury note US10YT=RR overnight dropped to 1.705%, their lowest in more than a month, as worried investors bought U.S. government debt in a safe-haven move after the Iranian attack.

 Tensions in the Middle Easthttps://www.reuters.com/live-events/tensions-in-the-middle-east-id2917592